WHAT HAPPENS if the greatest Filipino artists collaborate on a single work? How far can their artistic madness go?

 Bienvenido Lumbera, National Artist for Literature and AB Journalism alumnus—who previously worked with Reyes on “Tales of the Manuvu”—was again tapped to write the libretto.
 Rolando Tinio, National Artist for Theatre and Literature and AB Philosophy alumnus, wrote the English translation of the libretto.
 Ryan Cayabyab, National Artist for Music, wrote the music, while Salvador Bernal, National Artist for Theatre Design, designed the sets and costumes.

 It is often said that the story is only as good as the way it is told.
-Indeed, in Rama, Hari, the outrageous ways that Reyes and her band of National Artists contrived to retell the classical Indian epic in a distinctly Filipino spirit was as substantial as the narrative itself.
+Indeed, in Rama, Hari, the outrageous ways that Reyes and her band of national artists contrived to retell the classical Indian epic in a distinctly Filipino spirit was as substantial as the narrative itself.

 Immediately eye-catching was Bernal’s set design, which had ornately painted portals hanging from the ceiling, redolent of Indian temples.
-However, the stage, an expansive white slope with stairs and platforms, was surprisingly stark for an opera.
+The stage, an expansive white slope with stairs and platforms, was surprisingly stark for an opera.
 Yet it proved to be a versatile space for displaying a large ensemble at maximum advantage.
 As soon as the opulently dressed dancers leaped into the space, one believed that they were in a royal court in Mithila, the Panchavati forest or in a monkey kingdom called Kiskinda.

 The libretto is a work of a chameleon—Lumbera’s diction shapeshifted with each character.
 His lines can be jagged and unabashedly contemporary: the monkey commander Hanuman calls Rama “manedyer;” the townspeople sing of a “happening” in Mithila; and the demon-king Ravana calls himself “kalog.”
 According to Lumbera, he wanted to jar audiences “into perceiving that the ancient epic of India is also now and ‘Filipino.’ ”

-That the slang words Lumbera used are a tad dated now did not diminish their effect.
+That the slang words Lumbera used were a tad dated now did not diminish their effect.
 In one scene, the demoness Soorpanakha attempts to seduce Rama and blares: “Type mo bang magtrip sa akin, / Wow na wow ang ‘yong appeal, / Ay, I cannot make pigil, / Type kitang kainin…” Viewers guffawed over them as though they were written yesterday.

 However, Lumbera could also wield the Filipino language in its pristine and elevated form.
-For instance, Rama and Sita sing in a duet: “Magiging butil ang hamog, / Mananaog ang buwan sa bundok, / May punlang sisipot sa tudling na baog…” His sheer mastery of the native language gives way for its sweetness to steam and shine like a brook flowing down a mountain.
+For instance, Rama and Sita sing in a duet: “Magiging butil ang hamog, / Mananaog ang buwan sa bundok, / May punlang sisipot sa tudling na baog…” His sheer mastery of the native language gave way for its sweetness to steam and shine like a brook flowing down a mountain.

 All of Lumbera’s words were set to Cayabyab’s music, which matched his shifting diction.
 Played live by the Orchestra of the Filipino Youth—with about 70 musicians ranging from teenagers to 25-year-olds—under the baton of Toma Cayabyab, the score sounded grand and sonically daring.